hl7au/au-fhir-childhealth/pages/_includes/guidance.md

 Each profile or extension (StructureDefinition) described by this implementation guide has a separate page that presents the normative definition of that profile or extension and informative content to support implementation.

 The content of each page is structured as follows:
-* Profile title followed by the profile status hyperlinked to FHIR [PublicationStatus](http://hl7.org/fhir/stu3/valueset-publication-status.html).
+* Profile title followed by the profile status hyperlinked to FHIR [Publication Status](http://hl7.org/fhir/stu3/valueset-publication-status.html).
 * Usage scenarios, if present, includes a short description of the example or expected usage scenarios for that profile that are supported by this implementation guide.
 Usage scenarios are only present if a profile is of the primary grouping resource for exchange purposes.
 * Implementation guidance includes guidance specific to the usage scenarios supported by this implementation guide.
 This content is informative; there may be valid reasons not to follow this guidance, but the full implications must be understood and carefully weighed before choosing a different course.
 * Formal Views of Profile Content includes the human readable view of the normative definition of the profile or extension.